-The Amarone della Valpolicella Romano Dal Forno is made from a selection of the best clusters from vines over ten years old.
-It is a blend of 60% Corvina, 20% Rondinella, 10% Croatina, and 10% Oseleta, harvested through careful manual selection from mid-September to the end of October, then dried for three months before being crushed around mid-December.
-Fermentation occurs in stainless steel tanks, and after decantation, around mid-January, the wine is placed in new barriques, where it undergoes a slow secondary fermentation lasting 18 months.
-The total aging in barriques is 24 months, followed by an additional 36 months of bottle aging before being released for sale.
+Romano Dal Forno’s Amarone della Valpolicella is made from a selection of the finest bunches of grapes from vines over ten years old.
+It is a blend of 60% Corvina, 20% Rondinella, 10% Croatina and 10% Oseleta, harvested by careful manual selection from mid-September to late October, left to dry for three months and pressed in mid-December.
+Fermentation takes place in steel vats, and after racking, around mid-January, the wine is transferred to new barriques where it undergoes a very slow second fermentation lasting 18 months.
+The total time spent in barriques is 24 months, followed by a further 36 months of bottle ageing before release.

-Powerful, vigorous, complex, and elegant, this Amarone is an emblematic summary of the winery's philosophy, falling into the category of meditation wines.
+Powerful, vigorous, complex and elegant, this Amarone is an emblematic embodiment of the winery’s philosophy, falling into the category of meditation wines.

 To fully appreciate its style, this wine should be served at a temperature of 16–18°C.